Industry Expertise · June 06, 2024

 Resources to help research, process and develop your legal expertise have evolved to reduce time and effort.
 Recent developments include:

-• eDiscovery: Sophisticated data analysis and AI-enhanced efforts help navigate the huge volume of electronic data generated worldwide.
+• eDiscovery: Sophisticated data analysis and AI-enhanced efforts help navigate the huge volume of electronic data generated worldwide and automatically classify it.

 • Selective outsourcing: Farming out specialized research assignments or tapping remote expertise becomes more viable as logistical barriers disappear.